zokins/yuqi/packages/react-query-v5/README.md

-# ts-rest-react-query-v5
+# yuqijs-react-query-v5

-This library gets built and then merged with ts-rest-react-query
+This library gets built and then merged with yuqijs-react-query